Trump Administration Plans To Scrap Obama-Era Transgender Health Care Protections

 — CNN (@CNN) May 24, 2019

-And back in April, Trump’s controversial transgender ban went into effect.
+Back in April, Trump’s controversial transgender military ban went into effect.
 As The Inquisitr reported, it prohibits transgender troops from serving in the United States military and also prevents the use of Department of Defense (DoD) or Department of Homeland Security (DHS) resources for sex reassignment surgeries.

 Severino and his department previously proposed a memo to push for a legal definition of sex in the Title IX civil rights law, which is in place to prevent gender discrimination in education programs that receive funding from the federal government.
 The push was criticized for attempting to push for a narrow definition of gender as a biological and unchangeable condition and roll back transgender protections.